bizbunny/SQL_HW1/README.md

 # SQL_HW1
-Projects from my Databases Class Winter 2022
+HW from Week 1 of my Databases Class Winter 2022